 - 1. For the purpose of determining a member who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn.
-Bhd. in accordance with Article 66(b) of the Company's Articles of Association and Section 34(1) of the Securities Industry (Central Depositories) Act, 1991 to issue a General Meeting Record of Depositors as at 27 August 2015.
-Only a depositor whose name appears on the Record of Depositors as at 27 August 2015 shall be entitled to attend the said meeting or appoint proxies to attend and/or vote on his/her behalf. - 2.
+Bhd. in accordance with Article 66(b) of the Company's Articles of Association and Section 34(1) of the Securities Industry (Central Depositories) Act, 1991 to issue a General Meeting Record of Depositors as at 19 August 2016.
+Only a depositor whose name appears on the Record of Depositors as at 19 August 2016 shall be entitled to attend the said meeting or appoint proxies to attend and/or vote on his/her behalf. - 2.
 A member of the Company entitled to attend and vote at a meeting of a company, shall be entitled to appoint any person as his proxy to attend and vote instead of the member at the meeting without limitation and the provisions of Sections 149 (1)(a), (b), (c) and (d) of the Companies Act, 1965 shall not apply.
 There shall be no restriction as to the qualification of the proxy.
 A proxy appointed to attend and vote at the Meeting shall have the same rights as the member to speak at the Meeting. - 3.
-Where a holder appoints two (2) or more proxies, he shall specify the proportions of his shareholdings to be represented by each proxy. - 4.
-Where a member of the Company is an exempt authorised nominee which holds shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account. - The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under its seal or under the hand of an officer or attorney duly authorised. - 6.
-The instrument appointing a proxy must be deposited at the Registered Office of the Company at PLO 10, Kawasan Perindustrian Parit Raja, 86400 Batu Pahat, Johor Darul Takzim not less than 48 hours before the time for holding the Meeting or at any adjournment thereof.
+Where a holder appoints two (2) or more proxies, he shall specify the proportions of his shareholdings to be represented by each proxy.